Superphysics Superphysics

 • This is very strongly confirmed by Proclus telling us that the aim of geometry is to tell how the heaven has received appropriate shapes for definite parts of itself*.

-*Sueprphysics Note: Here only Kepler is mistaken.
+Here only Kepler is mistaken.
 Euclid, Proclus, and the Pythagoreans were correct.
-The 5 shapes are the visualization of the 5 layers of Strong force, Weak force, Electromagnetism, Spacetime, and Aether.
+The 5 Shapes are the visualization of the 5 Elements which to Superphysics are the 5 Layers of Strong force, Weak force, Electromagnetism, Spacetime, and Aether.
 This is different from their current visualization which uses color as quantum chromodynamics.

 Snel is a supporter of Ramus.
 He says: